Hawthorn Football Club historical racism allegations: Reactions and investigation

 In February 2023, while the AFL's investigation was ongoing, Phil Egan – author of the original report – was arrested on unrelated historical fraud charges, stemming from alleged conduct at the Murray Valley Aboriginal Co-operative between 2010 and 2012.

 In May 2023, Clarkson again stood down from North Melbourne, taking indefinite leave from coaching in the lead-up to what would have been his 400th game as an AFL coach to focus on his physical and emotional wellbeing, with assistant coach Brett Ratten filling in during his absence.
 Later in May, the eight-month investigation was closed without any findings being made or any charges brought against the club or its officials.

-In June 2023, Cam Matthews confirmed that he was the fourth Hawthorn that was under investigation alongside Alastair Clarkson, Chris Fagan, and Jason Burt.
+In June 2023, Cam Matthews confirmed that he was the fourth Hawthorn official that was under investigation alongside Alastair Clarkson, Chris Fagan, and Jason Burt.
 Matthews joined North Melbourne after Clarkson was appointed as the head coach.